Operator's Guide and How to ManualClick to skip intro and scroll to actual how-to

 Double-click to open the item in the default viewer (assigned for this file type in Windows Explorer settings)

-Congratulations, now that you've finished scanning and removing duplicate videos from your hard drive you've taken the first of many important steps toward freeing up space and helping your machine run smoother.
-To organize your computer even further, explore more of our great comparison utilities by visiting us at Bolide Software.
-You'll discover that we have solutions to audio, video, images and more!
+Congratulations, now that you've finished scanning and removing duplicate videos from your hard drive, you've taken the first of many important steps toward freeing up space and helping your machine run smoother.
+To organize your computer even further, explore more of our great comparison utilities by visiting us at Bolide® Software.
+You'll discover that we have solutions for audio, video, images and more!